Development

 "generic");

-When CyberEther loads the plugin, those static registrations are drained into the CyberEther registry.
+When CyberEther loads a compatible target from the bundle, those static registrations are drained into the CyberEther registry.

 Building Standalone